italia-opensource/awesome-italia-opensource/.github/pull_request_template.md

 ## PR Checklist

-- [ ] I have read the [Contributing Guidelines on pull requests](https://github.com/italia-opensource/awesome-italia-opensource/blob/main/CONTRIBUTING.md#pull-requests).
+- [x] I have read the [Contributing Guidelines on pull requests](https://github.com/italia-opensource/awesome-italia-opensource/blob/main/CONTRIBUTING.md#pull-requests).
-- [ ] I have read the [Code of conduct](https://github.com/italia-opensource/awesome-italia-opensource/blob/main/CODE_OF_CONDUCT.md).
+- [x] I have read the [Code of conduct](https://github.com/italia-opensource/awesome-italia-opensource/blob/main/CODE_OF_CONDUCT.md).

 **If this is an added new project**

-- [ ] I created the "company-name.json" file in the /data folder and complied with the required fields
+- [ ] I created the "company-name.json" file in the awesome/companies/data folder and complied with the required fields
-- [ ] I created the "project-name.json" file in the /data folder and complied with the required fields
+- [ ] I created the "project-name.json" file in the awesome/opensource/data folder and complied with the required fields
+- [x] I created the "communities-name.json" file in the awesome/communities/data folder and complied with the required fields
 - [ ] The project you entered is still maintained and includes guidelines for use

 **If this is related to an issue/PR**